Submissions

 • Instructions in Ensuring a Blind Review have been followed (for submissions to peer-reviewed sections of the journal).

 • A title page for your submission has been uploaded as a separate document.
 It should include your submission title, abstract, keywords, contributors, corresponding author, acknowledgements, and any conflicts of interest.
+Please also include a 100-word statement of positionality and/or a biographical statement.

 • The names of 4 to 5 suggested peer reviewers, along with email addresses, have been provided in Comments for the Editor.
 Reviewers should be an expert in their field and able to provide an objective review.
 This means that they should have no prior knowledge of the submission and no recent collaboration with the authors.